 .......on the heels of his stoning, he certainly knew of what he spoke.

 From there we move on to John's Gospel (14:27-31a) where Jesus proclaims a message so paramount and eternal that we revisit it every single day at Mass when he says to his friends "Peace I leave you, my peace I give to you."
 Explaining that his love and peace is given not as the world gives, but as he gives, Jesus encourages and urges them one last time, "do not let your hearts be troubled or afraid".
 If only we had complete and undying faith in the uniqueness and superiority of Jesus' love over worldly love, our hearts would never be troubled or afraid.

-Jesus proves to us time and time again that, to cop a popular internet meme, "fear is a liar."
+Jesus proves to us time and time again that, to quote a popular internet meme making the rounds today, "fear is a liar."

-Knowing what we know and bolstered by the daily and well-chosen scripture passages from Act of the Apostles and John as we approach the Feast of the Ascension, it's time for each of us to shift our focus and eagerly look for ways to make known the glorious splendor of God's Kingdom, for we are in fact dear friends of God and his begotten son Jesus and called to do so.
-Through our words and actions, our message must be based in the truth, for the truth is eternal and everlasting.
+Knowing what we know and bolstered by the daily and well-chosen scripture passages from the Acts of the Apostles and John as we approach the Feast of the Ascension, it's time for each of us to shift our focus and eagerly look for ways to make known the glorious splendor of God's Kingdom, for we are in fact dear friends of God and His begotten son Jesus and therefore called to do so.
+Through our words and actions, our message must be based in the truth, for the truth is unchanging and everlasting.

-Yes, hardships must be endured and our fears checked at the door, especially those faith-abiding Catholics living in the year 2016.
-But examples of perseverance and courage through the works of Paul and of course Jesus serve to galvanize us every day.
+Yes, hardships must be endured and our fears checked at the door, especially those faith-abiding Catholics living in the year 2018.
+But examples of perseverance and courage through the works of Paul and Jesus serve to galvanize and fortify us every day.
 By emulating them and seeking guidance from the Holy Spirit, we can in fact make known this glorious splendor to our brothers and sister who are in dire need of the message.